Individualized Policy Evaluation and Learning under Clustered Network Interference: Extension to Observational Studies

 To define the doubly robust estimator, let $\mu(\ba,\bx)= \E\left[\bY_{i}\mid \bA_i=\ba,\bX_i=\bx\right]$ be the vector of true conditional expected outcomes in cluster $i$.
 Using this notation, we rewrite Assumption~\ref{ass:additive} as,

 where $\phi(\ba):=(1,a_1,\ldots,a_m)^\top$ is the treatment assignment vector, and $G(\bx)$ is a $m\times(m+1)$ unknown function matrix of the following form,

-Note that following the strategy described in Section~\ref{sec:higherorder}, it is possible to increase the model complexity by augmenting the treatment vector with interaction terms (see Equation~\eqref{equ:polyadditive}).
-For the sake of simplicity, we assume the linear additive model in this section.
+Following the strategy described in Section~\ref{sec:higherorder}, it is possible to increase the model complexity by augmenting the treatment vector with interaction terms (see Equation~\eqref{equ:polyadditive}).
+For the sake of simplicity, however, we assume the linear additive model in this section.

 We also define the conditional covariance matrix of $\phi(\ba)$ as $\Sigma(\bx)=\E[\phi(\ba)\phi(\ba)^\top\mid \bx]$.
 The doubly robust estimator we propose below, will rely on estimates of these two nuisance functions.
 Notice that $\Sigma(\bX_i)$ is exactly equal to the matrix $\mathbb{E}\left[\tilde{\bA}_{i}\tilde{\bA}_{i}^\top \mid \bX_i\right]$ defined in Section~\ref{sec:addIPW}, except that it now involves unknown propensity scores.
-Due to the factorized propensity score assumption (Assumption~\ref{ass:factorCPS}), $\Sigma$ can be inverted where the resulting expression is given by Equation~\eqref{equ:inverse:matrix}.
+Due to the factorized propensity score assumption (Assumption~\ref{ass:factorCPS}), $\Sigma$ can be inverted, and the resulting expression is given by Equation~\eqref{equ:inverse:matrix}.

 Based on Equation~\eqref{equ:semi:model}, the policy value is identified as $V(\pi)=\E\left[ w(M_i)^\top G(\bX_i) \phi(\pi(\bX_i)) \right]$, where $w(M_i)=\frac{1}{M_i}\mathbf{1}_{M_i}$ are the uniform weights for averaging the outcomes of units within the cluster and $\pi(\bX_i)=(\pi(\bX_{i1}),\ldots,\pi(\bX_{iM_i}))^\top$ is the vector of treatment assignment under policy $\pi$.
-We propose the following doubly-robust estimator,
+We propose the following doubly-robust estimator (\addDR),

 where